ostark/Falcon/README.md

-# Falcon Cache plugin for Craft CMS 3.x
+# Falcon Cache plugin for Craft CMS 3

-This plugin helps you using cache proxies with Craft.
+This plugin speeds up Craft dramatically using a **Cache Proxy** in front of your webserver.
+[Josh Angell](https://github.com/joshangell/Falcon) started with this idea intitallally for Craft 2 with support for Varnish.

-It adds the neccessary `Cache-Control` and `XKEY/Surrogate-Key/Cache-Tag` headers to your pages.
+The Plugin adds the neccessary `Cache-Control` and `XKEY/Surrogate-Key/Cache-Tag` headers to your pages.
-When Entries get updated it takes care of the cache invalidation.
+When Entries or Sections get updated in the Control Panel it takes care of the cache invalidation.

 If you need an introduction to HTTP Caching, I highly recommend [this article](https://blog.fortrabbit.com/mastering-http-caching).